OpenWines/Ontology/1.0/Winemaker.md

 ### `isLandowner`

-Motivation: In both french and english vocabulary, many sub-types exists to define more precisely the person that make wine : (english) `winegrower`, (french) `vigneron`, `viticulteur`, `viniviticulteur`, `récoltant`.
+Motivation: In both french and english vocabulary, many sub-types exists to define more precisely the person that make wine : (english) `winegrower`, `vintner`, (french) `vigneron`, `viticulteur`, `viniviticulteur`, `récoltant`.
 Each one is a variant of a global job family, but some of them have common the fact that they describe a person who owns the lands where the grapes are grown and harvested.

 Property    | Expected Type               | Description | Example
 ----------- | --------------------------- | ----------- | -------